Probationary Period for Regular Staff Employees

 The initial six (6) months of employment for each nonexempt benefits-eligible staff employee or the initial twelve (12) months of employment for each exempt benefits-eligible staff employee who returns to employment at the university following an interruption of service at UHV is also probationary, unless the employee is reinstated in the same position within less than six months after a reduction-in-force.
 An employee returning from an approved leave of absence is not subject to this probationary provision, unless the leave began before the end of the employee’s initial probationary period.

-This policy applies to all new benefits-eligible staff employees with the exception of the following positions: Provost and Vice President for Academic Affairs, Vice President for Administration and Finance, Associate Vice President for University Advancement, Vice President for Enrollment Management and Student Affairs, Vice President for Advancement and External Relations, Assistant Vice President for Enrollment Management and School Deans.
+This policy applies to all new benefits-eligible staff employees with the exception of the following positions: Provost and Vice President for Academic Affairs, Vice President for Administration and Finance, Vice President for University Advancement, Vice President for Enrollment Management, Vice President for Student Affairs and School Deans.
 These positions serve at the pleasure of the President.
 If a designated position involves a faculty appointment, the faculty appointment will be subject to university faculty policies and procedures.
 Additionally, police officers, although nonexempt, will serve a twelve-month probationary period.

 During the probationary period, the supervisor will monitor the employee's performance to determine whether employment should continue.
 At any time during the probationary period, an employee may be dismissed with or without cause, and without application of the discipline and dismissal procedures, except that the dismissal may not be based on discrimination or retaliation.

-It is the policy of the University is to ensure equal opportunity in all its educational programs and activities, and all terms and conditions of employment without regard to age, race, color, disability, religion, national origin, veteran’s status, genetic information, or sex (including pregnancy), except where such a distinction is required by law.
-Additionally, UHV prohibits discrimination in all aspects of employment and educational programs on the basis of sexual orientation, gender identity, or gender expression.
-(References)
+It is the policy of the University is to ensure equal opportunity in all its educational programs and activities, and all terms and conditions of employment without regard to age, race, color, disability, religion, national origin, veteran’s status, genetic information, or sex (including pregnancy), sexual orientation, gender identity or status, or gender expression except where such a distinction is required by law.

 Probation begins on the first day of work.
 To ensure continuity of assessment during probation, a new employee may not be transferred to another area of supervision until the conclusion of the six-month, or twelve-month probationary period.
-Exceptions to this restriction may be granted by the Director, Human Resources/Equal Opportunity/Title IX Coordinator (the HR Director).
+Exceptions to this restriction may be granted by the Director, Human Resources.

 The initial probationary period may not be extended, except as a result of transfer during probation or as the result of a leave of absence: